rclone/rclone/docs/content/azureblob.md

 unset `env_auth` and set `use_msi` instead.
 See the [`use_msi`
 section](#use_msi).

+If you are operating in disconnected clouds, or private clouds such as Azure Stack you may want to set `disable_instance_discovery = true`.
+This determines whether rclone requests Microsoft Entra instance metadata from `https://login.microsoft.com/` before authenticating.
+Setting this to `true` will skip this request, making you responsible for ensuring the configured authority is valid and trustworthy.

 ##### Env Auth: 3.
 Azure CLI credentials (as used by the az tool)

 Credentials created with the `az` tool can be picked up using `env_auth`.